 It's hard to beat Montana State University - Northern if you want to pursue Agricultural Economics & Business as a major.
 Havre, Montana delivers a stylish small-town feeling for college students to learn in.

 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the university with just $21,436 in student loans.
 Freshmen are not required to live on-campus at Montana State University - Northern.
 Get all of the essential details on Montana State University - Northern by checking out their scorecard.

 It is difficult to beat Montana State University if you wish to pursue Agricultural Economics & Business as a major.
 This is a superb option for students who like the style of a small college town.

 Score more than 24 on the ACT?
 That is over the typical applicant score, so you have a good possibility of getting in.
-Montana State University provides a few online degree programs, with nursing the most well liked.
+Montana State University attempts to keep prices reasonable for students.
+Students usually leave the university with only $26,472 in student debt.
 Interested in knowing more details on Montana State University's campus?
 Have a virtual tour.

 Utah State University is one of the finest schools in the country for Agricultural Economics & Business.
 This school is one of the largest schools in Utah.

 Just 5.0% of Utah State University graduates have defaulted on their loans.
 That is notable, when the average is 7.0%.
 This school appeals to the best of the best; the typical SAT score of applicants is about 1,080.
 For more info, check out the college scorecard.